Tuesday, November 24, 2015

 3. Earlier God had seen Hagar, this time God helped Hagar see.
 According to another midrash, Hagar had seen the well the first time she was in the desert and had named it Be'er Lachai Roi, the "Wellspring of the Living One Who Sees Me."
 Hagar's ability to name both God and a place, suggests something-- I'm not sure what.
 Empowerment?
 Self awareness?
 A unique relationship with God?

 The Tanakh shifts its focus from the parents to the children as the story progresses.
 However, we know a little more.
 Hagar reappeared when, according to oral tradition, after the death of his mother, Yitzhak traveled to Be'er Lachai Roi to bring Hagar back to Avraham.
-In the written Torah, she is thereafter known as Keturah, "tie," because she remained faithful to Avraham even after he sent her away.
+In the written Torah, she is thereafter known as Keturah, "tie," because she had remained faithful to Avraham during their time apart.